 3. How we collect personal data

-You may give us your personal data in order to apply for membership, receive information from us, buy subscriptions or services from us including administering and renewing membership, registering to meetings; when you volunteer with us or when you engage with us on our website and social media (Twitter and LinkedIn)
+You may give us your personal data to apply for membership, receive information from us, buy subscriptions or services from us including administering and renewing membership, registering to meetings; when you volunteer with us or when you engage with us on our website and social media (Twitter and LinkedIn).

 We collect personal data when you use our website, isoponline.org.
 Whenever you insert personal data via our online application form (for example, if you become a member or renew a membership online, book a course online) or download any of our resources from our Member section, we will collect the personal data that you give to us, including your IP address.

 When submitting a link to PV Links users will need to provide name and an email address.
 This information will be stored on our database and is not publicly available.
 Requests to remove this data can be made anytime by contacting email@example.com